Players who one fantasy guru drafted most heading into 2017

 Brate’s ADP took an instant tumble when the Bucs drafted Alabama TE O.J.
 Howard in the first round.
 Quick, name all the rookie tight ends you regret drafting over the years?
 It’s a position that has a steep learning curve.
 Brate’s not much of a blocker and that’s actually a feature for our fantasy tight ends, not a bug.
 I give him a good chance to keep most of last year’s haul.
 Jameis Winston loved his big target over the middle.

-Like Matthews, Williams is screened by other big names in San Diego.
+Like Matthews, Williams is screened by other big names in Los Angeles.
 Keenan Allen is back, injury baggage and all.
 Rookie Mike Williams was a premium draft choice, shortly after Davis.
 But given Allen’s injury resume and the fact that Williams is already hurt, why are drafters kicking Williams to the curb?
 You’re punching a mostly-upside ticket when you sign up Tyrell Gazelle.

 There are reasonable reasons to be cool on Thielen.
 Maybe you prefer Stefon Diggs, or maybe you don’t want to link up with Sam Bradford.
 I consider this a case of the generic (Thielen) being more fantasy-interesting than the name brand (Diggs).
 Thielen snagged 75 percent of his targets last year, he made plenty of downfield plays (14.0 YPC), the Vikings rewarded him with a big contract, and now Thielen’s going to work in the slot, where the coverage is easier to beat.
 The Fantasy Crowd would rather take Randall Cobb (arrow points in wrong direction), Jeremy Maclin (Baltimore’s offense could be a train wreck), John Brown (ongoing health concerns), or Corey Coleman (no resume yet) — stances I can’t get behind.